 Mastercam allows you to view your part in different orientations by using viewsheets.
 Viewsheets make viewing a large part easier, as you can set up multiple viewsheets with different views.
-You can also create a bookmark for each viewsheet.

-A bookmark holds the settings for the view displayed in the viewsheet.
+Additionally, you can create a bookmark for individual viewsheets and/or create groups of multiple viewsheets.
+A viewsheet bookmark holds the settings for the view displayed in the viewsheet.
 When you save your part file, Mastercam stores the viewsheet settings, including the bookmark, along with the part.
 When working with your part, you can restore the viewsheet to its saved view by restoring the bookmark.